bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/compiler.md

 ## Overview

-The compiler transition is a canonical example of a change in adaptive depth: a system moves from direct execution of transformations to the creation of reusable transformation mechanisms.
+The compiler transition is a canonical example of a change in adaptive depth: a system moves from directly executing transformations to creating reusable mechanisms that generate transformations.

 The relevant transition is:

-\[
+$$
 \text{human procedure}
 \rightarrow
 \text{formal representation}